abhishekiiitr/chat_bot_to_ans_faqs/README.md

 #### How does this chatbot work ?

-This chatbot takes input from the user as query and an AI model use this query to generate automatic response.
+This chatbot takes input from the user as query and an AI model is used to generate automatic response to the query.

 #### What are the technology stack you are using ?

-We are using HTML , CSS , JS , Node + Express , mongoDB , Flask and tensorflow.
+We are using HTML , CSS , JS , Node + Express , mongoDB , Flask and Tensorflow.

 #### What is the use of Flask in this project ?